syedsadman16/FlaskBlog/README.md

 exit()
 ```

+***

+#### Saving data to database
+Once database is setup, now create a way for the database content to be saved and displayed.

-- Create a class to hold the infromation and save to database - usuually called Database models
+- First, create a model class to hold the infromation and save to database
 ```python
 class ClassName(db.Model):
   id = db.Column(db.Integer, primary_key=True)